 2. It’s no longer peer-to-peer, it’s everything-to-everything

 Arguable as it is, peer-to-peer was the common perception of the Sharing Economy 1.0., despite the fact an intermediary is almost always involved with a fee, charged on the intermediation.
-However, we now know that when the boundaries between different markets start to vanish, and unexpected kinds of competition occur, everyone and everything can start entering in the business of challenging incumbents, forming a technologically-driven community grid where the Grid, rather than the Peer is what you are primary driven to connect to.
+However, we now know that when the boundaries between different markets start to vanish, and unexpected kinds of competition occur, everyone and everything can start entering in the business of challenging incumbents, forming a technologically-driven community grid where “The Grid”, rather than the Peer is what you are primary driven to connect to (e.g. the blockchain).

-Shifting the focus from those and other similar not-for-profit projects, such as the science crowdfunding platform Experiment.com or Zooniverse.org – people powered research platform, and we’ll see the vast potential for monetizing IoP-based opportunities, which are serving strictly business agenda, apart from the examples provided.
+Shifting the focus from those and other similar not-for-profit projects, such as the science crowdfunding platform Experiment.com or Zooniverse.org – people powered research platform, and we’ll see the vast potential for monetizing IoP-based opportunities, which are following a more commercially-oriented agenda, apart from the examples provided (check out the exponential growth of the blockchain-based Bitcoin cryptocurrency as an example).
 I had the opportunity to brain-storm around this with the attendees of 2016 Sofia Business School Master Classes, leveraging the business model canvas approach and the examples mentioned above in the context of the Sharing Economy 2.o.
 The workshop presentation is available for you to have a look:

 Right after my workshop, it was time for Prof. Leandar Litov to take the stage – the Head of the Atomic Physics Department at the University of Sofia & Head of the Bulgarian team of scientists at CERN.
 With CERN as one of the largest users of grid technology, it might have been a surprise for prof. Litov to find out that he’s now in a room full of associates, working on projects, related to the Large Hadron Collider, such as the ATLAS project, available for you to join through BOINC.